-Recently, I have loved reading on social media about how people have organized their classrooms, decorated their boards and what they are doing in their classrooms.
-What I noticed in these threads is there is a lot of discussion about lower level instruction and a lot of frustration about higher level courses and what to do.
+Recently, I have loved reading on social media about how people have organized their classrooms.
+I enjoy seeing how teachers have decorated their boards and what they are doing in their classrooms.
+I noticed in these threads that there is a lot of discussion about lower level instruction and a lot of frustration about what to do in higher level courses.
 Back in June I wrote about using traditions around the world with students.
-In that post I created and shared a lesson plan to use with students and since then I have been thinking about why instruction has to be so dry, dull and uninspiring in the upper level ASL classes.
-Read on to find a FREE lesson.
+In that post I created and shared an ASL lesson to use with students.
+Since then I have been thinking about why ASL lessons have to be so dry, dull and uninspiring in the upper-level classes.
+Read on to find a free lesson.

 Our focus as teachers should be to give our students an opportunity to learn language in a meaningful way.
-What I mean by that is why are we stuck in a dull textbook when we can give our students the ability to communicate in real world situations and current events?
-After all, if you ask students what they want from the class, most will say to communicate better.
+Why are we stuck in a dull textbook when we can give our students the ability to communicate in real world situations and current events?
+After all, if you ask students what they want from the class, most will say better communication skills.

 - Increases student interests